No, Lima did not copy the French tango.

 up, as only someone who understands the material firsthand can do, and as Lima did.

-More precisely, the French descriptions were tertiary sources, because they got the tango from secondary sources, from the
+More precisely, the French descriptions were tertiary sources, because they got the tango from secondary sources, from Argentinians

-who picked it up piecemeal, and the disorganization of their descriptions is evidence of this, even if the steps
+who picked it up piecemeal, and the disorganization of their descriptions is evidence of this, even though the steps themselves were correct.

 Lima's book, oppositely, is methodical.
 He explains the rules.
 When going forward, begin on your left foot.
 When